Part I · The Scale of Reality · What is real?

 But probability simultaneously reveals Pattern’s boundary.
 Uncertainty itself has layers5: from risk with known distributions (pure Pattern), through ambiguity with a known set of possible distributions (Pattern-Mystery boundary), to deep uncertainty where even the distributions are unknown (Mystery’s domain).
 Our most important life decisions almost always fall in the latter two layers.

-The shape of a probability distribution; it can be perfectly described mathematically.
+The shape of a probability distribution can be perfectly described mathematically.
 This belongs to Pattern.

 Deeper still: each concrete probabilistic realization (this particular electron appearing here and not there) also belongs to Mystery.
 A probability distribution can tell you all possible outcomes and their probabilities, but it cannot tell you “why this outcome.”